ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 // your transaction on the fly to record this event in the history table client.Tweet.Create().SetContent("hello world!").SaveX(ctx)

-// querying history changes is as easy as querying any other entity's edge t, _ := client.Tweet.Get(ctx, id) hs := client.Tweet.QueryHistory(t).WithChanges().AllX(ctx)
+// Querying history changes is as easy as querying any other entity's edge. t, _ := client.Tweet.Get(ctx, id) hs := client.Tweet.QueryHistory(t).WithChanges().AllX(ctx)
 ```